11 Jan Improve Immunity Odds with CBD

 Stop Smoking and Limit Drinking: Containing over 7,000 chemical compounds, cigarette smoke seriously inhibits the function of our immune systems.
 Smoking makes it significantly easier for infection and disease to progress within our bodies.
 As if we need another reason why smoking is so detrimental to our health, would it come as a shock that COVID-19 patients who regularly smoke tobacco have a much harder time fighting off the virus?
 Not only does smoking increase respiratory infection, but it also increases the severity of respiratory diseases.
 Smokers are developing more severe cases of the coronavirus because COVID-19 is an infectious disease that profoundly attacks the lungs, and smoking is well-known to weaken lung function fueling for a disastrous combination.

-When it comes to consuming alcohol, it has been found that properties of alcohol can damage specific cells (dendritic cells) which play an important role in the immune system.
+When it comes to consuming alcohol, it has been found that the properties of alcohol can damage specific cells (dendritic cells) which play an important role in the immune system.
 This could explain why vaccines are often less effective for people with alcohol addiction.
 The higher the consumption and continuation of drinking, the more likely one are to become exposed to viral and bacterial infections.

 Maintaining recommended levels of vitamin D, getting enough sleep and exercise, and avoiding ultra-processed foods, smoking, and excessive drinking is not only a prescription to help prevent and combat COVID-19, but it is a lifestyle necessary for ensuring your immune system continues to function at its peak.
 In addition to these practices, the regular use of CBD could boost your immunity to a whole new level.